ernselito/Heart-Attack-Risk-Prediction/README.md

 ##  Conclusion
 This project successfully demonstrates that machine learning models, particularly K-Nearest Neighbors with proper parameter tuning, can achieve exceptional performance in heart disease prediction.
 The results highlight the potential of ML in medical diagnostics and provide a robust framework for similar healthcare prediction tasks.

----
-*Note: This project is for educational and research purposes.
-Always consult healthcare professionals for medical diagnoses.*